Fact Sheet

 University of Alaska Fairbanks

-The research team at the University of Alaska Fairbanks Center for Alaska Native Health Research will implement the culturally adapted Qungasvik Tools for Life intervention for youth and elders.
-This intervention aims to improve physical activity, social connectedness, and traditional Yup’ik food intake for communities in the Yukon-Kuskokwim Delta region and reduce disparities in chronic conditions, including heart diseases.
+The research team at the University of Alaska Fairbanks Center for Alaska Native Health Research will implement the adapted Qungasvik Tools for Life intervention for youth and elders.
+This intervention aims to improve physical activity, social connectedness, and traditional Yup’ik food intake for communities in the Yukon-Kuskokwim Delta region and reduce health differences in chronic conditions, including heart diseases.

 POPULATION: Rural Alaska Native communities

-The JHU Center for Indigenous Health research team will develop a culturally grounded intervention to improve the mental and physical health of American Indian individuals suffering from Long COVID.
+The JHU Center for Indigenous Health research team will develop a grounded intervention to improve the mental and physical health of American Indian individuals.

 POPULATION: Navajo Nation